dulgarianla/cse310_project/README.md

 # Overview

 Welcome to the WizzieWizard store!
 Here you can buy all things wizard!
-Looking for a new brrom?
+Looking for a new broom?
 We got you!
 We have pets, magical items, and also wizard clothing!

-We decdied to create this website for like minded wizards out there.
+We decided to create this website for like-minded wizards out there.
 We thought it would be cool to set up a wizard store for anyone to access!

 [Software Demo Video](http://youtube.link.goes.here)